 5) ADJUST – I let it dry over 2-3 days, checking on it 2x a day.
 I would carefully move it around to make sure it was drying evenly and that there was no creasing.
 This picture was taken after 24 hours – although the bag turned completely dark brown after the wash, it slowly turned back to tan as it dried.

 5) CONDITION – This is the most significant step in restoring a vintage bag – bringing the leather back to life with some moisturizing conditioner.
 Apparently Apple Leather Conditioner is the best choice – so that’s what I went with.
 I used my hands to slowly massage the conditioner on every leather surface, paying special attention to the handles and trim.
-The conditioned leather immediately became pliable and smooth- check out the difference between treated and untreated leather in the picture above!
+The conditioned leather immediately became pliable and smooth- check out the difference between treated and untreated leather in the picture below!
 As I applied the conditioner, some patches turned darker than others, but it all faded evenly as it dried.
 You can apply conditioner 1-3 times on your bag, waiting half a day in between treatments.
 My bag only needed 2 applications.

 6) FINISHING TOUCHES – I trimmed any loose threads and added in a Coach hangtag.
 The original leather hangtag was missing, but if you call Coach head office (1-888-262-6224) with your bag’s style number, they’ll send you a replacement tag for free!
 I guess there weren’t any British Tan hangtags in stock – so they sent me this pretty gold one to match my hardware.
 With regards to hardware, apparently you can polish it with some Brasso on a q-tip (keeping it away from the leather) or you could use a jewelry cloth.
 I just left mine as is.

 How do you think it turned out?
 The leather feels much creamier and softer – I love it!
 Here’s a peek inside my bag – it fits so much.